Article

 7. Filing a paper return when filing electronically is required

-New e-filing requirements, effective January 1, 2024, will affect many taxpayers.
+New e-filing requirements, effective January 1, 2024, affect many taxpayers.
 The IRS issued new regulations notably reducing the threshold for the number of returns required to be electronically filed.
-Effective January 1, 2024 (for tax years ending on or after December 31, 2023), the threshold is reduced from 250 to 10 and requires filings to be aggregated.
+Effective January 1, 2024 (for tax years ending on or after December 31, 2023), the threshold was reduced from 250 to 10 and requires filings to be aggregated.

 The previous requirement was 250 returns of any one type.
 This change may affect those who have historically paper filed a limited number of many different returns and forms.

-8. Not sending in a Form 1096 transmittal when paper filing
+8. Omitting Form 1096 when paper filing

-A Form 1096, a transmittal form, is required when paper filing.
+Form 1096, a transmittal form, is required when paper filing.
 One Form 1096 is required per type of 1099 filed.
-This helps the IRS to know if they have received and read all forms attached.
+This helps the IRS know if they have received and read all forms attached.
 This form is not required when you electronically file.

 The IRS will machine read these forms.
 It is important to write legibly and in dark ink so the forms can be machine read correctly.

 It is important to note that, unlike a Form W-2 correction form, Form W-2c, there is no separate 1099 correction form.
-It is the same form as the original 1099 with the “Corrected” box checked.
+It is the same form as the original 1099 with the “CORRECTED” box checked.

 There are two types of 1099 errors to be corrected.
 Type 1 only requires one Form 1099 to be filed to correct the error.
 Type 2 requires two 1099 forms to be filed to make the correction.